-Go ahead and create styles.css in the root of your Notekeeper application code, then open it.
-The first thing we'll do is to add in the declaration for our 18px icon.
+Go ahead and create styles.css in the root of your Notekeeper application code, and then open it.
+The first thing we'll do is to add in the declaration for our 18 px icon.
 It's low-resolution and will be the one you'll see in your desktop browser.
 High-resolution icons only show up in iPhone 4 and iPhone 4S at the moment.

-To add our custom icon we follow the pattern set by jQuery Mobile.
+To add our custom icon, we follow the pattern set by jQuery Mobile.
 It applies icons to buttons and other elements using the .ui-icon prefix.
-This means that for our icon to work within the framework we have to name our CSS class as follows:
+This means that for our icon to work within the framework, we have to name our CSS class as follows:

 '''

 .ui-icon-notekeeper-note {

-background-image: url("themes/images/notekeeper-icon-white-18.png");
+background-image: url("themes/images/notekeeper-icon-white-

+18.png");

 }

 '''

-Then adding the icon to our Add Note button is as simple as adding a data-icon attribute, as shown in the following lines of code:
+Then adding the icon to our Add Note button is as simple as adding a data-icon attribute like the following code: